Daniel-Krueger/daniel-krueger.github.io/_posts/2023-08-31-password-field.md

 {% include figure image_path="/assets/images/posts/2023-08-29-password-field/2023-08-28-22-32-54.png" alt="Configure the decryption." caption="Configure the decryption." %}

+# Usage
+## Entering a password
+You can copy & paste the password/string you want to encrypt into the field.
+The entered data will be masked as *.

+Upon saving the
+## Us

 As usual the business rule can be used in a form rule, automation, action etc.
 {% include figure image_path="/assets/images/posts/2023-08-29-password-field/2023-08-28-22-36-01.png" alt="Using the business rule in a form rule." caption="Using the business rule in a form rule." %}